 Objective 3: To serve as a platform, at low incremental cost, for a new generation of prevention trials of lifestyle interventions or supplements affecting the overall health of older women.
+Two such trials began in 2015, WHI Strong and Health (WHISH) and the Cocoa Supplement and Multivitamin Outcomes Study (COSMOS).

 Objective 4: To serve as a platform, at low incremental cost, for studies of the health of post-menopausal women as they age.
+One study of this sort is the Life and Longevity After Cancer study, an infrastructure study to facilitate future study of cancer survival and survivorship as well as molecular epidemiology of cancer.

-To achieve these objectives full outcomes ascertainment and documentation will occur annually in two important sub-cohorts of women-those in the hormone trials, plus African-American and Hispanic women-a target of 24,000 of whom 8,000 will be over age 80, and 10,000 will be racial/ethnic minorities.
+To achieve these objectives full outcomes ascertainment and documentation will occur annually in two important sub-cohorts of women-those in the hormone trials, plus African-American and Hispanic women--totaling 22,000 of whom half are over age 80, and 9,000 are racial/ethnic minorities.
 In addition, self-reported outcomes for the full range of health conditions will be collected annually from the entire cohort to support the same high quality documentation of their outcomes as funding permits.
+Administrative data from the Center for Medicare and Medicaid Services (CMS) and the National Death Index (NDI) will continue to augment our data repository, allowing for efficient collection of data regarding endpoints of interest that are missed by existing mechanisms.